 Urge Congress to Invest in Rural Health

-On May 30, 2025, President Trump released his FY 2026 President's Budget proposal.
-This proposal calls on Congress to eliminate bipartisan, fundamental, and longstanding rural health programs, such as the Medicare Rural Hospital Flexibility program, Small Hospital Improvement Program (SHIP), and State Offices of Rural Health, which are essential to ensuring access to care for rural Americans.
-This will upend rural health care delivery by ending proven programs, leading to a critical underfunding of rural health systems and ultimately threatening rural provider stability and patient access.
-NRHA is urging Congress to fund rural health in the Fiscal Year 2026 (FY2026) budget.
+On May 30, 2025, President Trump released his FY 2026 President's Budget proposal which calls on Congress to eliminate bipartisan, fundamental, and longstanding rural health programs, such as the Medicare Rural Hospital Flexibility program, Small Hospital Improvement Program (SHIP), and State Offices of Rural Health.

-• Funding the Rural Residency Planning and Development Program at $12.7 million
+• Funding the Rural Residency Planning and Development Program at $14 million (FY 25: $12.7 million)

-• Funding the Public Health Leadership and Support line, which the Centers for Disease Control and Prevention (CDC) Office of Rural Health is under, at $113.570 million.
+• $5 million for the Centers for Disease Control and Prevention (CDC) Office of Rural Health (FY 25: $5 million)

-• Funded the National Health Service Corps at $474 million to alleviate rural workforce shortages
+• $128.6 million for the National Health Service Corps to alleviate rural workforce shortages (FY 25: $345 million)

 • Several additional programs play a role in delivering care and strengthening rural health infrastructure.
 Changes to funding of these programs include:

 Please find our FY 2026 appropriations request table here.
-Additionally, NRHA has created a Rural Health Appropriations toolkit to aid you in your advocacy, where you can find rural health talking points, a template letter to Members of Congress, and an advocacy campaign how-to guide.
+Additionally, NRHA has created a Rural Health Appropriations toolkit and an In District Toolkit to aid you in your advocacy, where you can find rural health talking points, a template letter to Members of Congress, instructions for meeting with your member at home, and an advocacy campaign how-to guide.
 We encourage you to advocate on behalf of these requests by using the pre-drafted text in the campaign.
 As always, feel free to add your voice to the pre-drafted text to ensure your elected officials understand the unique needs of your community!

 For state-specific information on rural health federal funding in your state, please see our 2024 Federal Office of Rural Health Policy (FORHP) Funding Data by State.